 Animals in Cyprus

 Finally, animal-loving expats might be disturbed by the number of stray dogs and cats on the island, which are mostly left to fend for themselves and are largely ignored by locals.
-As is the case in a city like Athens, they're a part of the country and, while Cypriots generally aren't "pet people", cruelty to animals is certainly not a norm.
+As is the case in a city such as Athens, they're a part of the country and, while Cypriots generally aren't 'pet people', cruelty to animals is certainly not a norm.